ganrad/openai-api-router/frontend/README.md

    You can update the model and search parameters on the right panel.
 Remember to save the values prior to starting a chat session.
 See screenshots below.

-   Model Params | AI Search Params <b> Only used for Azure OpenAI OYD calls |
+   Model Params | AI Search Params (Only used for Azure OpenAI OYD calls) |
    ------------ | ---------------------------------------------------- |
    ![alt tag](./images/ai-chat-application-06.PNG) | ![alt tag](./images/ai-chat-application-07.PNG)